 A new tool to observe the universe

-The general theory of relativity was a revolution for our understanding of the universe and gravity.
+The general theory of relativity was a revolution in our understanding of the universe and gravity.
 It opened a new era for modern physics and astrophysics.

-Until now, our understanding of the world relied upon observation tools and telescopes which used electromagnetic rays at the different range of frequencies, including radio waves, infrared waves, visible light spectrum, X-rays and gamma rays.
+Until now, our understanding of the world relied upon observation tools and telescopes which used electromagnetic rays at a different range of frequencies, including radio waves, infrared waves, visible light spectrum, X-rays, and gamma rays.

 This new technique may also pave the way for the verification of new theories, such as the existence of parallel worlds and multiverses at the cosmological level and quantum gravity at the quantum level.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.